Microsoft 365: Consumers now get Teams, plus huge Word, Excel and PowerPoint upgrades

 Microsoft 365: Price and availability

 Staying at the same price as Office 365, Microsoft 365 will start at $6.99 per month, with a $9.99 family subscription available, which will allow for up to six users.
-While many of the Microsoft 365 features will be available at launch, two new apps — Family Safety and Teams for Consumers — won't be coming until later this year.
+While many of the Microsoft 365 features will be available at launch, a new app called Family Safety — as well as the consumer release of Teams — won't be coming until later this year.

 Microsoft 365: Teams for the rest of us

-Microsoft is such a big fan of its business-team chat software Teams (it's like Slack, but made for Office and more) that it's rolling out a version for families and friends.
+Microsoft is such a big fan of its business-team chat software Teams (it's like Slack, but made for Office and more) that it's rolling out availability to non-business folks, for use with families and friends.
 It'll be available starting this summer, and launching in the fall.
+For existing Teams users, know that you won't need a new app, you'll just jump between your different teams, inside of Teams.

 Think of Teams as a more powerful group chat for the family.
 For example, Microsoft showed a family text message thread that was filled with the perks of Teams.
 You can share sensitive financial information, thanks to end-to-end encryption and 2-factor authentication, with The Safe, which collects financial information, passwords and more.

-Microsoft is promoting Teams for Consumers as a productive chat app, with a dashboard for every group chat that collects all the shared files, so you can stop scrolling up and up and up.
+Microsoft's pitch for consumers to use Teams is because it's a more productive chat app than what they're used to, with a dashboard for every group chat that collects all the shared files, so you can stop scrolling up and up and up.
 There's also a group calendar in the Dashboard, so you can get a sense of everyone's upcoming availability.

 Teams will also make it easier to delegate, with shared lists of tasks that you can assign.